Convert Millicoulomb to Coulomb (mC to C)

 - Select the Millicoulomb Value: Start by determining the millicoulomb (mC) value you want to convert into coulomb (C).
 This is your starting point.

-- Multiply by the Conversion Factor: To convert millicoulomb to coulomb, multiply the selected mC value by 0.001.
-This factor is essential for accurately converting from a smaller unit (mC) to a much larger unit (C).
+- Multiply by the Conversion Factor: To calculate millicoulomb to equivalent coulomb amount, multiply the selected mC value by 0.001.

 - Illustration of Multiplication: